yukta72/A03/README.md

 Step 1: Create a respository:

 •	Repository is a central file storage location.
 This may include multiple source code files, as well as other resources used by the program.
 It is a place to store things.
-Follow these steps-
+ 	1. Follow these steps-
-In the right corner,click and then select New repository.
+•	In the right corner, click and then select New repository.
-Name your repository.
+•	Name your repository.
-Make your respository private or public (however you want it).
+•	Make your repository private or public (however you want it).
-Write a short description.
+•	Write a short description.
-Select Initialize this repository with a README.
+•	Select Initialize this repository with a README.

 step 2: create a branch:
 Branch is a unique set of code changes with a unique name.
 Each repository can have one or more branches.